Contributing to the Automation Model

-Visual Studio provides a programming interface known as the automation model, a set of powerful interfaces for customizing the environment.
+Visual Studio provides a set of automation interfaces for customizing the environment.
 The automation model is the object model that enables end users to create Visual Studio add-ins and extensions.

 In addition, it is appropriate for you, as a VSPackage developer, to contribute to the automation model; by doing this, you enable end users of your VSPackage to create add-ins and generally provide a consistent user model experience when they use your VSPackage in Visual Studio.